gulshan17/Marks-Predictor/README.md

 # Marks-Predictor
-This is my project on Machine Learning.
+This is my first project on Machine Learning.
 This project tries to predict semester marks of college students using linear regression.
 It uses 4 features which are Attendance, difficulty level, number of subjects, semester.
 It uses features scaling, normalisation.
 It also uses regularisation to prevent oervfitting.